Light Echoes of Time-resolved Flares and Application to Kepler Data: Echo Modeling

 We include an additional change here to aid in modeling edge-on or near-edge-on disks.
-These highly inclined systems should be subject to some degree of shading, as light from the near side of the disk is unable to travel through the disk and toward the observer.
-We include a basic cut to deal with this, which sets the brightness for any bins with a scattering angle less than the inclination angle of the disk to zero.
+These highly inclined systems should be subject to some degree of obscuration, as light from the near side of the disk is unable to travel through the disk and toward the observer.
+To account for this, we take a dot product of the unit vector normal to the surface of the disk and the unit vector directed toward the observer and cut where this dot product is less than zero.
 This results in no light reaching the observer from the near-side of the disk in highly inclined geometries, as is anticipated.

+Later, as an additional test when fitting real data, we attempted to include a secondary model that instead treats the circumstellar structure as having a steep, cylindrical wall.
+We retain inclination and albedo as parameters, but instead vary only one radius, measured to the inner wall of the cylinder, in addition to the vertical thickness of this wall, $H$.
+Nearly all previous calculations are done the same way, with the exception of our differential area bin size, which is now calculated as $dA=2\pi rd\phi H$.
+We then set a prior on the height of the cylinder, constraining it between $1$ and $75\%$ of the radius of the cylinder.
+The high wall geometry does result in more drastic shadowing/self-occultation at high inclinations - this is handled similarly to the shading cut described for the disk, setting the brightness of occulted bins to zero.